About the Issue

 The Rock Creek Mine has a long and checkered history, with one company after another reviewing and passing on the project.
 Here, is a brief account of the long history of the Rock Creek Mine.

 Bear Creek (Kennecott) Minerals discovered the ore body beneath the Cabinet Mountains in 1963.
 When the Wilderness Act was being written into law, mining interests demanded that pre-existing mining claims be grandfathered into areas that were destined to be wilderness and that they be allowed a 20 year window (until 1983) to file additional claims.
 The Cabinets suffered from this short-sighted compromise.
 When the ecosystem became one of the first 10 areas included in the Wilderness Act of 1964, accompanying the protections afforded by wilderness designation were mining claims that continue to haunt the region.

 The claims lay dormant until being acquired by the American Smelting & Refining Co.
 (ASARCO), and in 1979 the company began mineral exploration.
 In 1999, after 20 years of almost continuous technical and legal problems, ASARCO sold its interests in the claims to Sterling Mining Company.
 Sterling subsequently changed its name to Revett Minerals in 2003.
-In 2015, Idaho-based Hecla Mining Co. acquired Revett Minerals and its Rock Creek mine claims
+In 2015, Idaho-based Hecla Mining Co. merged with Revett Minerals and acquired its Rock Creek mine claims.

 Whether it is ASARCO, Sterling Mining Co., Revett Minerals, or Hecla Mining that seeks to mine beneath the Cabinets, extreme impacts to wilderness, wildlife, and the region’s water will always be the price that would be paid.